 Somalia has been a Wretched Hive since the government was overthrown.
 Most of the country is now divided between two anarchistic factions who kill each other off on a daily basis.
 There's a reason why people are warned against visiting there.

 A running joke among people who live in the United States is for all of New Jersey to be portrayed and talked about as if it's this.
 In reality, it's nowhere near Wretched Hive levels.
 For more info, see our page on it.
 Most areas are actually nice; there are suburbs that are normal and streched of land.
-Then again, there are cities reside here that have the worst crime rates in the nation.
+Then again, there are cities residing here that have the worst crime rates in the nation.

 Two reasons why Joisey has its terrible reputation are two cities very close to New York City: Newark with its sky-high crime rates and Elizabeth with its industrial pollution.
 New Yorkers who venture past these wretched hives are often surprised at how pleasant the rest of the state is.

 There's also Camden on the other side of New Jersey, which is a terrible city even by global standards.
-Wracked by poverty, highest crime rate in the United States, and looks about as inhabitable as the surface of the moon.
+Wracked by poverty, it has the highest crime rate in the United States, and looks about as inhabitable as the surface of the moon.
 Naturally, just like Newark and Elizabeth form an unnatural barrier to New Yorkers seeing anything but hell in New Jersey, Camden is across the river from and colors the state's general impression in Philadelphia.

 Detroit likely qualifies as a Wretched Hive.
 Not only are violence and poverty extremely prevalent (for example, a dead man was once found frozen in several feet of ice in an abandoned basement), the city has also been noted as being in a state of mass exodus, with its citizens fleeing to greener pastures.
 It doesn't help that, like many hives in Cyber Punk, Detroit is also dominated by a few of the biggest and most industrial corporations in America.